 Remove the cake halves from the freezer.
 Use a little less than one-third of the icing to spread over the top of the strawberries on the bottom layer.
-Place the second layer of cake on top.
-Add half of the remaining icing to the top spreading evenly, then spread the remaining icing around the sides.
+Place the second cake layer on top.
+Add half of the remaining icing to the top, spreading it evenly.
+Spread the remaining icing around the sides of the cake.

 Leave plain or garnish with strawberry halves.
 Serve slightly cool.